virgesmith/neworder/docs/tips.md

 !!! note "Seeding external generators"
     Wherever possible, explicitly seed any external random generators using *neworder*'s MonteCarlo engine.
 This will effectively propagate your seeding strategy to the external generator.

+## Conditional Halting

+In some models, rather than (or as well as) evolving the population over a fixed timeline, it may make more sense to iterate timesteps until some condition is met.
+The "Schelling" example illustrates this - it runs until all agents are in a satisfied state.

+In these situations, the model developer can (conditionally) call the `Model.halt()` method from inside the model's `step()` method, which will end the model run.
+Currently, only the `LinearTimeline` class supports both fixed and open-ended timelines.

+!!! note "`Model.halt()`"
+    This function *does not* end execution immediatedly, it signals to the *neworder* runtime not to iterate any further timesteps.
+This means that the entire body of the `step` method (and the `check` method, if implemented) will still be executed.
+Overriding the `halt` method is not recommended.

+!!!
+Note "Finalisation"
+    The `finalise` method is automatically called by the *neworder* runtime only when the end of the timeline.
+As open-ended timelines never reach this state, the method must can be called explicitly, if needed.

 ## Deadlocks